 Join us as we discover one of our planet’s most fascinating habitats, teeming with wildlife and incredible ecosystems in our awesome facts about rainforests!

 Article continues below…

 Facts about rainforests

-2) In Central American forests, rival strawberry poison dart frogs might wrestle for up to 20 minutes!
+- 2) In Central American rainforests, rival strawberry poison dart frogs might wrestle for up to 20 minutes!

 Did you know that we have a FREE downloadable rainforests resource?
 Great for teachers, homeschoolers and parents alike!